-- Homework: This course will require students to utilize skills gained in curriculum to be successful in core content areas.
-This will require that the student spend a significant amount of time each week (about five hours a week) outside of class on homework and studying.
+- Homework: This course will require students to utilize previous skills gained in core content areas to be successful.
+This will require that students spend time each week (about 30 minutes a day) outside of class on homework and studying.
 It is your chance to figure out what you do and don’t understand.
 Don’t just give up when dealing with challenging assignments.
 Just dive right in, sometimes in the middle, and it might begin to make sense.
-Homework will be graded for completion for accuracy so make sure you do it!
+Homework will be graded for completion and accuracy to ensure understanding.
 Answers to homework will be reviewed in class on the due date and occasionally posted online.

 Waiting to copy the answers in class will not help your reasoning and problem solving skills, you must make an attempt at every problem!
-You will also be required to read the textbook.
-Reading quizzes may be given.
+You will also be required to read various text when applicable.

-- Quizzes and Tests: We will have Biweekly quizzes on Friday.
+- Quizzes and Tests: We will have Biweekly quizzes on Tuesday or Wednesday and some Thursdays.
 Students who need extended time will be provided the appropriate amount of time needed in order to complete their assignments..
 Other quizzes may be given at any time during the week (may or may not be announced)

--Tests will always be announced and will normally be within 2 days of the completion of a review, re-teach and student question and answer sessions.
-They will take the entire class period and will have multiple choice (MCQ) and essay or free response questions (FRQ).
+-Tests will always be announced and will normally be within 2 days of the completion of a review, or student question and answer sessions.
+Students will take the entire class period to multiple choice (MCQ) and essay or free response questions (FRQ).

 -To receive full credit on tests and quizzes, students must attempt to answer every question.

--All tests and quizzes will consist of questions from various Educational Programs for Reading, Written Expression and Math Areas.
+-All tests and quizzes will consist of questions from various resources for Math and Science.